StackStorm/st2docs/docs/source/rules.rst

 Rules
 =====

-|st2| uses rules and worfklows to capture operational patterns as automations.
+|st2| uses rules and workflows to capture operational patterns as automations.
 Rules map triggers
 to actions (or workflows), apply matching criteria and map trigger payloads to action inputs.

 Rule Structure